-When students are absent for three consecutive days without parent advice, the teacher alerts the office and a phone call to home is made.
-If there is a regular pattern of significant absenteeism, the administration contact the parent/caregiver and discuss the issues.
-Often referrals are made to the Student Services Committee and result in further referrals to the Guidance Officer or the School Chaplain to assist the family.
+When students are absent for three consecutive days without parent advice, the teacher alerts the office and a phone call is made to home.
+If there is a regular pattern of significant absenteeism, the Deputy Principal contacts the parent/caregiver and discusses the issues.
+Often referrals are made to the Student Services Committee and results in further referrals to the Guidance Officer or the School Chaplain to assist the family.